Vladimir-od/food-order-app/README.md

 To start the app you need to run it in two separate terminals :

-npm install
+1.npm install
-npm start - to start the backend
+2.npm start - to start the backend

-npm install
+1.npm install
-npm run dev - to start the front-end
+2.npm run dev - to start the front-end